-The overall goal of ChipScope is to develop the scientific and technological basis for a completely new approach to optical super-resolution microscopy, with a resolution of less than 50 nm, based on semiconductor nanoLED arrays with individual pixel control, which will lead to extreme miniaturisation, simplicity and cost-effectiveness.
+The overall goal of ChipScope is to develop the scientific and technological basis for a completely new approach to optical super-resolution microscopy, with a resolution smaller than the diffraction limit, based on semiconductor nanoLED arrays with individual pixel control, which will lead to extreme miniaturisation, simplicity and cost-effectiveness.

 Spatial resolution will be provided by the illumination source, not by the optical detection system.

 In the long-term this will revolutionize optical microscopes with super-resolution capabilities, making them chip-sized, convenient, affordable, and ubiquitously available, not only for laboratories working in manifold research fields, but also in everyday life.